Employee experience trends: Top predictions for 2023

 - Digital and in-person days: Other companies prefer more organized schedules that require employees to work from home some days and visit the office on others.
 This hybrid model can allow your team to collaborate regularly on projects, then divide and conquer when necessary.

 2023 will be the year to see what works best for your team so you can set clear, long-term policies.
+Why not use a hybrid work software to back you up with that?

 4. Adopting the distributed team model